 Growing up in Atlanta, Georgia, I was like any other “normal” child, who went to school, had friends, and a life.
-At the time, when I received my cochlear implant at 15 months, I was the youngest child in the country.
-With hard work and dedication from both of my parents, I excelled in the mainstream environment with the help of my cochlear implant.
+When I received my cochlear implant at 15 months, I was the youngest child in the country.
+With hard work and dedication from both of my parents, along with support from my Auditory-Verbal therapist, I excelled in the mainstream environment.
 Every single day, I dealt with the challenges of being deaf.
 The challenges of being deaf involved having a difficult time hearing in loud situations, such as the cafeteria at school, group work in the classroom, fitting in with my hearing classmates, and many other situations.
 Facing these challenges often involved sweat, tears, and determination.
-No matter what I happened, I always tackled the obstacles and succeeded.
+No matter what happened, I always tackled the obstacles and succeeded.

-Just when I thought I was “done” dealing with the obstacles of being deaf, I was hit with a devastating diagnosis of Usher Syndrome Type 1 in the Winter of 2006 at a seemingly routine eye doctor appointment.
-I was eleven years old, and I was sitting in the chair playing Kirby on my Gameboy.
+Just when I thought I was done dealing with the obstacles of being deaf, in the winter of 2006 at a seemingly routine eye doctor appointment, I was hit with the devastating diagnosis of Usher syndrome type 1.
+I was eleven-years-old, and I was sitting in the chair playing Kirby on my Gameboy.
 I was bored and desperate to go home like any average kid.
 The eye doctor was talking to my parents about my sister, when suddenly I heard my sister crying.
 In that moment, I felt lost and confused because I had no idea what was going on.
 Like any other concerned sister would ask their mother…

 “Mommy, what is going on?”